dputhier/pygtftk/docs/source/ologram.rst

+I heartily recommend using --bed-incl or --bed-excl to restrict the shuffles (ie. shuffling on enhancers only), otherwise longer combis are statitically very improbable

 To use MODL, use the --multiple-overlap-max-number-of-combinations argument, with the wanted number of combinations Also explain rile of --multiple_overlap_target_combi_size : combis longer than this will be ignored.
 Useful for exact.